 The reason Ethereum is expensive to use is purely a result of supply and demand.

 Ethereum is now 7 years old and was the first successful blockchain to offer smart contracts.
 This resulted in most of the products in the crypto space to be using the Ethereum platform.

-As a result anyone seeking to transact on these products needs to pay transactions fees in Ethereum.
+As a result, anyone seeking to transact on these products needs to pay transaction fees in Ethereum.
 This has caused demand for Ether to increase pushing its price up.

-As a result Ethereum’s transactions fees, known as gas fees, are very expensive.
-Yet, to date many users have been willing to pay these expensive fees due to the lack of good alternatives.
+As a result Ethereum’s transaction fees, known as gas fees, are very expensive.
+Yet, to date, many users have been willing to pay these expensive fees due to the lack of good alternatives.

 Fantom’s faster network results in much cheaper transactions.

 Fantom has a competitive advantage over Ether because it’s not affected by traffic congestion.
 Instead of using one single platform Fantom offers a separate blockchain for every app.

 Similar to many other blockchains out there (Cosmos, Polkadot, etc) Fantom says it is a network of networks.

 4/9.
 How has Fantom Crypto managed to develop such a large ecosystem?